wrmoon/resume/resume_manager.md

 **LI**:     <https://www.linkedin.com/in/bill-moon-50b9729> \

 ## Summary
-I am an enthusiastic, level-headed leader and team player, with a diverse and adaptive set of skills.
+I am an enthusiastic, level-headed leader and team player with a broad technical background.
 I love working with others to make high-quality software and learning new skills.
 I am dedicated to continuously improving personally and professionally.
-I have a passion for security, testing, and process improvement.
+My biggest passions are security, testing, and process improvement.

 ## Leadership Skills
 * Effective communicator: